 Your dentist may send you home with a pain killer and instructions to put ice on your face.
 Soreness often happens because your mouth is open for a long period of time.
 Your jaw may be sore.
 Most people feel better after a root canal treatment because the dentist removes the area that causes pain.
 You should also avoid hard or sticky foods until the filling is set and sensitivity declines.

 There is a natural anesthetic in clove oil, called eugenol.
 This can help numb the area and decrease inflammation.

-Which is the best pain killer for toothache?
+Which is the best pain killer for a toothache?

 There is no one pain killer that works for everyone.
 Your dentist considers the level of your pain, allergies to medication, and your medical history.
-Dentist sometime use opioids when you have major dental surgery.
-Prescription strength versions of over the counter medications may work for simpler procedures.
+Dentist sometimes uses opioids when you have major dental surgery.
+Prescription-strength versions of over-the-counter medications may work for simpler procedures.

-Dentist may recommend pain medication to keep you comfortable before treatments and during recovery.
-You can also put a cold pack on the area.
+Dentists may recommend pain medication to keep you comfortable before treatments and during recovery.
+You can also put a cold pack in the area.
 The only way to end tooth pain, however, is to have proper dental work.

 Will urgent care give me pain meds for tooth pain?

 Urgent care may provide pain medication under their supervision to give you some relief.
 If they give you a prescription, it is usually for a limited number of pills.
 It is only meant to help until you can make an urgent appointment with your dentist.